fabmas/certlc/README.md

 ### Automation Account
 The Automation Account acts as the orchestrator for the certificate renewal process.
 It needs to be configured with a RunBook, and the PowerShell script for the RunBook can be found [here](./.RunBook/RunBook_v2a.ps1).
 Additionally, an Hybrid Worker Group must be created, associating it with an Azure Windows VM member of the same AD domain of the Certification Authority (ideally the Certification Authority itself) for executing RunBooks.
-The RunBook should have a webhook associated with it, initiated from the Hybrid RunBook Worker.
+The RunBook should have a [webhook](https://learn.microsoft.com/azure/automation/automation-webhooks) associated with it, initiated from the Hybrid RunBook Worker.
 The webhook URL should be configured in the Event Subscription of the Event Grid System Topic.
 About security, the automation account must have the 'Key Vault Certificate Officer' role on the Key Vault containing certificates.

-> [!NOTE!]
-> inserire link su come si crea hybrid worker, RunBook e webhook ???

 ### Hybrid RunBook worker
 The Hybrid RunBook Worker plays a pivotal role in executing RunBooks.
 It needs to be installed with the [Azure Hybrid Worker Extension](https://learn.microsoft.com/azure/automation/extension-based-hybrid-runbook-worker-install), which is the supported mode for the new installation.
 It must be created and associated with an Azure Windows VM member of the same AD domain of the Certification Authority (ideally the Certification Authority itself).
 The security part of the hybrid worker is crucial for the correct execution of the RunBook.
 The 'System' account of the Hybrid RunBook Worker VM must have the right to enroll certificate on the Certificate template(s) used to generate new certificates.

 ### Azure Key Vault
 Azure Key Vault is the secure repository for certificates.
 The Automation Account and the servers requiring certificate access, must be granted specific permissions within the Key Vault.
-The RBAC model should include 'Get' and 'List' permissions for the automation account and the server.
+The RBAC model should include 'Get' and 'List' permissions for the automation account and the servers.
 Additionally, in the 'Event' section of the Key Vault, the Event Grid System Topic should be associated with the webhook of the Automation Account with a subscription.
-The correct roles to be assigned to the automation account and the server have already been mentioned in the previous sections.
+The correct Key Vault roles to be assigned to the [automation account](#automation-account) and the [servers](#key-vault-extension) (the ones with the Key Vault extension) have already been mentioned in the previous sections.

 ### Azure Event Grid